joemccall86/cop5600-term-paper/term_paper.md

 Intuitively, the more the defender patrols an area, the less likely that area will be attacked, given the attacker can observe the defender's actions.
 Attacks are discretized into intensity.
 A more intense attack will yield a higher reward for the attacker, but is more observable by the defender, while a less intense attack yields a lower reward but is more covert.
 The experiment done by Qian et al. [@qian16] models this property using a combination of transition matrices and an observation matrix.
 The experiment intends to learn the transition matrices, the observation matrix, and a value for the initial belief using an expectation-maximization algorithm (a technique used to handle non-observable variables).
 Each round, adjustments are made to the attacker transition matrices, a defender observation matrix, and an initial belief value.

-The resulting values found by the experiment are mostly useful in reality.
-The resulting matrix of a fully-trained agent from this experiment can be considered rational if it predicts where and when actual attacks happen.
-Thus the research is sound.

 ### Restless Multi-armed Bandit (RMAB) Problem

-To solve this problem the game is modelled as a Restless Multi-armed Bandit (RMAP) problem.
+The dilemma between exploration and exploitation is modelled as a Restless Multi-armed Bandit (RMAB) problem.
 In such a problem, limited resources (guards) must protect several targets, but they have no insight into targets which they do not protect.
-It is considered "restless" because the non-activated arms transition state as well as activated arms.
+In a traditional multi-armed bandit problem the player attempts to maximize his score by pulling one more arms of the slot machine to maximize the reward.
+The restless variant is introduced here to show that non-activated arms (i.e., unexplored areas) affect the "payout" of the activated arms.
+This means the environment being simulated is stochastic.

-The defender choosing an area to patrol is akin to the "pulling" of an arm for that round for a reward (the defender catches the attacker).
+When RMAB is applied to GSG, the defender choosing an area to patrol is akin to the "pulling" of an arm for that round for a reward (the defender catches the attacker).
 Likewise, the attacker choosing to attack an area is "pulling" that arm for a reward (the attacker successfully ensnares an animal).

 ### Whittle Index

 The Whittle index is the heuristic index policy that assists the agent in deciding which arm to activate.
 Basically, the higher the Whittle index, the more likely the attacker or defender is to attack of defend an area respectively.

+### Output

+A fully-trained agent from this experiment can be considered rational if it predicts where and when actual attacks happen.
+The simulation more closely matches the real world given the addition of the exploration/exploitation dilemma.
+This is an improvement over a model that ignores such a dilemma, so the research is valid.

 ## Real-Time Information